joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-10-27-Showcase-Showdown.md

 Player $1$, with first spin value $A_1$, now has a straightforward calculation.
 If she holds, then there's an even chance that $B_1$ will be any of the possible values, so her chance of winning is the average of the values of $(1-P_{2,3}(A_1,B_1))$.
 And if she spins, for each of the values of $A_2$ between $A_1+.05$ and $1$ she has a chance of $.05$ of landing on that value and then having the probability of winning that she'd have if her first spin had that value and she held.

 The upshot is that, when her first spin is $.65$ or below, it pays to spin, and when $.70$ or above, it pays to hold.
-But the first player is already in an unfortunate position, having less than a $31$ percent chance of winning.
+But the first player is already in an unfortunate position, having less than a $31$ percent chance of winning if everyone plays optimally.

 ### Code (Python)